CAAPIM/JS-OAuth2-Client/docs/README.md

     By default, the *GET* method in the sample application retrieves data from the resource.
 To test the other HTTP methods, ensure that they are supported in the _/oauth/v2/protectedapi*_ policy implementation.

   MAG authorizes the user to access the protected APIs because of the available access token.
 The server responds with user information in JSON format, and displays it on the sample application page.

-  <a name="12"></a>
-### Step5: Build the CA JS OAuth 2.0 library
-Follow the steps to build the CA JS OAuth 2.0 library:
-1. Ensure node.js is installed on your machine.
-2. Navigate to the parent directory.
-3. Open the terminal, and run the following command:
-	$ npm install.

 <a name="13"></a>
 ## CA JS OAuth 2.0 API Reference